Phil-y/MCS_Net/README.md

 # MCS-Net

-This repository is the official implementation of MCS_Net : All-round enhancements!
-A Light-weight UNet for Thyroid Nodule Segmentation in ultrasound images using PyTorch.
+This repository is the official implementation of MCS-Net: A Lightweight U-Network Based on Fourier Transform for Thyroid Nodule Segmentation using PyTorch.

 ![MCS-Net](MCS-Net.png)